mahmoudimus/ac/docs/public/guides/confluence-gardener-tutorial.md

 If you don't yet have git installed, you can find the
 <a href="http://git-scm.com/book/en/Getting-Started-Installing-Git" target="_blank">installation instructions for your system here</a>.

+### __Install Node.js__

+If you have Node.js installed you can skip this step.

+We'll be using a Node.js powered static webserver in this tutorial.
+If you don't yet have Node.js installed, you can find the
+<a href="https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager" target="_blank">installation instructions for your system here</a>.

 ### __Install the Atlassian SDK__

 If you have the version 4.2.20 or higher of the Atlassian SDK installed you can skip this step.